Ocelot-Social-Community/ocelot.social/docs/en/contribute/README.md

 … create concepts for new functions,
 … help organize the financing of the development of new functions
-… or plan events, meetings etc.?
+… or plan events, meetings etc.

 ### Help develop the software